EUMETNET/meteogate-documentation/docs/2-discovering-and-accessing-data.md

 #### Attribution and Reuse

-- Cite the data source where required.
+- Cite the data source where required by the license.
-- If modifications are made to the data (e.g., processing, reformatting), clearly indicate that changes have been made.
+- If modifications are made to the data (e.g., processing, reformatting), clearly indicate that changes have been made, if required by the license.

 #### Comply with MeteoGate Terms of Use